 I don't know about you, but I looove a big salad for lunch (and dinner, too).
 Something delicious and fresh, but that will still fill me up.

-I've always loved a kale salad and farro is one of my fave grains, so I thought why not pair the two?
+Kale salad is a favorite over here, and I'm always looking for more ways to use farro, so I thought why not pair the two?
 The combination was a winner, and this warm Farro and Kale Salad had been on repeat ever since!

-Ready to try it for yourself?
+Ready to try this tasty salad for yourself?
 Then, keep on scrolling for all the details!

 Ingredients

-Pretty basic, right?
-And by the way, this salad is vegetarian, but you can make it vegan simply by skipping the feta.
-It's delicious both ways.
+This salad is naturally vegetarian, and you can easily make it vegan / dairy free simply by skipping the feta.
+It's delicious both ways!

 Types of Farro

-There are three varieties of farro: farro grande (spelt); farro piccolo (einkorn); and farro medio (emmer).
-Farro medio is most common in the U.S. However, most of the packages I've seen don't even mention the variety ... so avoid get too caught up on that!
+There are three varieties of farro: grande (spelt), piccolo (einkorn), and medio (emmer).
+Medio is most common in the U.S. However, most of the packages I've seen don't even mention the variety ... so avoid get too caught up on that!

 What you do want to look out for is the type of farro: pearled, semi-pearled, or whole grain.
-Pearled is the most processed, which means it also cooks the fastest.
+Pearled is the most processed, which means it also the fastest cooking.
 Whole grain on the other hand, is the complete berry, and it takes the longest.
 Semi-pearled falls in the middle.

 Here are some tips for customizing the recipe according to your tastes (or what's in your pantry):